RedisLabs/redislabs-docs/content/rs/clusters/maintenance-mode.md

 ### Demote a master node

-If maintenance might affect connectivity to the master node, you can demote the master node when you activating maintenance mode, which lets the cluster elect a new master node.
+If maintenance might affect connectivity to the master node, you can demote the master node when you  activate maintenance mode.
+This lets the cluster elect a new master node.

-To demote a master node when you activating maintenance mode, run:
+To demote a master node when activating maintenance mode, run:

 ```sh
 rladmin node <node_id> maintenance_mode on demote_node